7 Reasons Why Hydroponic Fodder is a Viable Option for Feeding Livestock

 Fodder is food given to livestock.
-Thus, fodder is the livestock food produced using hydroponics.
+Thus, hydroponic fodder is the livestock food produced using hydroponics.
 Hydroponics is a method of growing plants without soil in a hydroponic system.

-Why does the fodder contain less DM content?
-The seeds used to prepare in the water lose between 7% to 47% DM during soaking and germination.
+Why does the hydroponic fodder contain less DM content?
+The seeds used to prepare the hydroponic fodder lose between 7% to 47% DM during soaking and germination.

 How do the seeds lose their DM content?

 They lose DM during soaking and the subsequent sprouting processes because of the leaching of materials and oxidation of substances from the seed.
 During soaking, seeds lose their solutes.
 They lose most of the solutes during the water uptake stage which stops after 24 hours.
 Perhaps, this is the reason farmers are advised to soak their seed for a similar period.
 Several studies, for example, Flynn et al. (1986), have found that barley, among other seeds, lose 24% in DM in an eight-day production cycle.

 - The solutes that the seeds lose during the soaking stage contain amino acids, organic acids, proteins, sugars, and inorganic ions.
 There is no sufficient time to regain these nutrients because of the short production cycle.